ethanhjennings/autogarden/README.md

-# autogarden
+# Autogarden
-An automatic garden with an esp32 connected to sensors and a pump and solenoids
+Garden automation running on multiple esp32's connected to sensors and a pumps/solenoids to control the watering of a garden.
+The esp32's are connected to a python script to controll everything via MQTT.